apache/ozone/hadoop-hdds/docs/content/interface/OzoneFS.md

 </property>
 {{< /highlight >}}

-This will make all the volumes and buckets to be the default file system for HDFS dfs commands and register the o3fs file system type.
+This will make all the volumes and buckets to be the default Hadoop compatible file system and register the ofs file system type.

 You also need to add the ozone-filesystem-hadoop3.jar file to the classpath: